A view of the statue of the Pioneer Woman, Minerva, on TWU's Denton campus.

 Pioneering Women: Leaders and Trailblazers

-Texas Woman’s interdisciplinary book series works with authors exploring innovative knowledge, creativity, and discoveries shaped by women and women’s experiences.
+Texas Woman’s interdisciplinary book series works with both established and emerging scholars whose writing explores innovative knowledge, creativity, and discoveries shaped by women and women’s experiences in fields such as the arts, sciences, spirituality, religion, politics, business, education, the military, health sciences, and community service.

 A sponsoring institute for Texas A&M Press, books developed as part of the series are passed to Texas A&M Press for peer review.